Cough Assistance for Spinal Muscular Atrophy

 Manual cough assistance

 In manual cough assistance, a caregiver uses hands to put gentle pressure on a child’s abdomen as they cough.
 This can help children exhale stronger.
 After manual cough assistance, mucus and other secretions can be removed from the mouth using oral suctioning.
-Otherwise, mucus may be swallowed by accident.
+Otherwise, mucus may be swallowed.
 Ask your pulmonologist to show you how to perform manual cough assistance so you can do this at home.4

 Chest physiotherapy is the most common way to loosen mucus that builds in the airways.
 This makes secretions easier to cough up.
 Chest physiotherapy can be done either manually (with the hands) or mechanically (with a device).
 With the manual technique, a caregiver uses a vibrating or clapping technique with their hands on the chest.
 With the mechanical technique, a vibrating device is placed on the chest.4